mliew21396/remote-work-u3/week-7/2-eloquent-js/javascript_notes.md

 ## Release 1: Chapter 1: Values, Types, and Operators

-- Identify 2 similarities and 2 differences between JavaScript and Ruby syntax with regard to numbers, arithematic, strings, booleans, and various operators you noticed.
+- Identify 2 similarities and 2 differences between JavaScript and Ruby syntax with regard to numbers, arithmetic, strings, booleans, and various operators you noticed.

 ## Release 2: Chapter 2: Program Structure